mirham/MenuBarIP/README.md

 I was surprised to find that all similar applications in the App Store are paid and offer limited customization.
 Creating my own was not a big challenge, so now I’m sharing it with everyone.

 ## Features
-- Highly customizable menu bar items
+- Highly customizable menu bar items and used APIs
 - Periodic internet connection checks
 - Continuous operation, even after computer restarts
 - Displays public IP on a map
 - Logs public IP changes
-- Runs shell scripts when the public IP changes
+- Option to run application or script (shell, Javascript, Perl, Python, Ruby, PHP, AppleScript) when the public IP changes
 - Option to use custom API to retrieve public IP address and geolocation information

 ## Compatibility
 This application is compatible with macOS 15.0 and above.
 All versions below 2.0 are compatible with macOS 14.0.
-Version [2.1](https://github.com/mirham/MenuBarIP/releases/download/2.1/MenuBarIP_macOS14.dmg) is the last compatible version for macOS 14.0 and will only be upgraded by request.
+Version [2.2](https://github.com/mirham/MenuBarIP/releases/download/2.2/MenuBarIP_macOS14.dmg) is the last compatible version for macOS 14.0 and will only be upgraded by request.

 ## Installation
 Download the DMG installer from the [releases](https://github.com/mirham/MenuBarIP/releases), mount it, and drag and drop the application to the Applications folder.
 That's it!
 However, you will need to allow launching applications from unidentified developers to start the application, as I don't have an Apple developer license.